raulberina/wp-useful-code/README.md

 # Wordpress Usefull Code
-My collection wordpress code that I used for various project.
+My collection of wordpress code that I used for various project.